FORMAT: 80 minute LECTURES

 Reading: The Industrial Food Stream and its Alternatives in the United States: An Introduction Mark A. Grey.
 2000.
 Human organization

-17. Let them eat Cake!
+17. Let Them Eat Cake!

 Feeding the masses, making profit and the global health crisis